deadlydog/PowerShell.dumPS/ReadMe.md

 ## 💬 Description

 A PowerShell module that allows you to dump all of an object's properties, including nested objects, to the console in a nice, colourful, structured, and easy-to-read format.
+This enhances productivity in exploratory and debugging workflows in the terminal.

 Currently dumPS only supports PowerShell v7.3+, but support for PowerShell v5 is planned for the near future.